elevin72/elevin72/README.md

 ## About Me

-Computer Science student with a passion for problem solving.
+Software engineer with a passion for problem solving.
 Skilled at learning new technologies and concepts quickly, hard and dedicated worker.

 I deeply enjoy trying to understand puzzles and searching for solutions for them from an algorithmic and mathematical background.